 Additionally, post k-mer analysis depth analysis showed that the observed increase in male specific k-mers at roughly 50% abundance of the normally distributed peak of the female k-mer abundance is consistent with the male sequencing data potentially having heterogametic (male sex-specific) regions in its genome (such as the 50:50 ratio between Y chromosomes paired with X chromosomes in human males).
 However, we could not identify sex-specific markers within this region using the RAD-sequencing data generated for this project further suggesting RAD data provides insufficient sampling of the delta smelt genome.

 Additionally, many contigs containing male-specific k-mers were located on Chromosome 9.
 While there is a clear increase in associated SNPs on Chromosome 9, none met the significance threshold or were found to be diagnostic of sex.
 An additional important observation is that the k-mer analysis revealed male-specific linked-read sequencing data from an individual male aligned to multiple regions throughout the genome.
-This may indicate that sex determination in delta smelt is polygenic but further sequencing and analysis is needed to test this hypothesis.(Nakamoto et al., 2021)(Eshel et al., 2012; Rodríguez-Marí et al., 2005; Triay et al., 2020)
+This may indicate that sex determination in delta smelt is polygenic but further sequencing and analysis is needed to test this hypothesis.
+Interestingly, sex differentiation in Plecoglossus altivelis (sweetfish/ayu), an evolutionarily closely related species with XX females and XY males, is controlled by an amhr2 paralog (amhr2bY) located on the Y chromosome (Nakamoto et al., 2021).
+The current published and annotated version of the delta smelt genome, which is the female assembly, does not contain copies of the amhr2 or amhr2bY genes.
+However, the published delta smelt genome does contain the amh gene, but it is located on an unplaced scaffold (chrUn_NW_025813713v1).
+Notably the unplaced scaffold also contains several genes (fkbp8, ELL, DOT1L) known to be in close proximity, within or linked to sex determining regions of other fish (Eshel et al., 2012; Rodríguez-Marí et al., 2005; Triay et al., 2020).

 Our work shows a need for further investigation using high-coverage whole-genome resequencing (WGS) data from a large cohort of male and female delta smelt to survey the genome more evenly in hopes of identifying sex-specific markers.
-While RAD-sequencing data interrogates thousands of discrete locations throughout the genome of individuals, it unevenly samples the genome as it is dependent upon the location of restriction enzyme cut sites.
+While RAD-sequencing data interrogates hundreds of thousands of discrete locations throughout the genome of individuals, it unevenly samples the genome as it is dependent upon the location of restriction enzyme cut sites.
 Analyses performed using RAD-sequencing data may have insufficient coverage over sex determining or diagnostic regions of the genome.
 Insufficient coverage of sequencing data throughout the genome has previously been documented to mask diagnostic markers in fish (Narum et al., 2018; Prince et al., 2017).
 Using high-coverage WGS data would comprehensively survey the entire genome of individuals, as its sampling locations are not dependent upon the sequence of the individual.
 Furthermore, including a larger number of individuals (e.g., 500) in this analysis would provide more statistical power to detect loci with a modest effect on sex, as would be expected with polygenic sex determination.